googleprojectzero/TinyInst/README.md

 By default, when a call happens in instrumented code, the return address being written is going to be the next instruction in the *instrumented code*.
 This works correctly in most cases, however it will cause problems if the target process ever accesses return addresses for purposes other than return.
 A notable example of this is stack unwinding during exception handling on 64-bit Windows and Mac.
 Therefore, targets that need to catch exceptions won’t work correctly with TinyInst by default.

 This can be resolved in most cases by adding `-generate_unwind` flag, which causes TinyInst to generate and register stack unwinding / exception handling metadata for the target process.
+Note that `-generate_unwind` might work correctly on some older Windows versions due to requiring UNWIND_INFO version 2.

 TinyInst also has an option (exposed through `-patch_return_addresses` flag) to rewrite return addresses into their corresponding values in the non-instrumented code whenever a call occurs.
 Note however that this option introduces quite a large overhead, as it causes a context switch on every return (backwards edge) from an uninstrumented into an instrumented module.